 "When I want to hear peace, I don't go to listen to the ocean," Frankie Gilmore said.
 "My peace is up in the mountains where I can hear the animals.
 I can hear the flying people.
 I can hear the wind, the soft wind and the little fluttering of the trees.
 You can hear the trees talking and swaying back and forth.
 You see those kinds of things.
-It gives me peace.'
+It gives me peace."

-Frankie Gilmore learned the Diné language and traditions through his older family members who spent their lives immersed in Navajo culture and edat the birds and whatnot.
-There's a lot of training involved."
+Frankie Gilmore learned the Diné language and traditions through his older family members who spent their lives immersed in Navajo culture and education.